piomin/openshift-quickstart/event-driven/readme.md

   partitions: 10
   replicas: 1
 ```
 Before re-running the application modify ACLs for your user to support multiple topics.
-You can use wildcard policy as shown below:
+You can use `prefix` policy as shown below:
 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2
 kind: KafkaUser